Healing Ministry

 Healing work is intended to facilitate the movement of energy through the body which can be accompanied by the movement of emotions as well.
 Participants may feel warmth, movement, tingling, or just gentle relaxation.

-Responsibilities of Healers
+Responsibilities of Healing Facilitators

 Responsibilities of Recipients